Now accepting entries for the 2020 Rose Float

 Deco Week is the time that the final decorations are placed on the float.
 Decorating tasks vary, from processing flowers to delicate detail work, both on and off the float.
 All ages and skill levels are welcome to decorate (young children should be accompanied by an adult).

-Registration begins October 1.
+Registration begins in October.

 This student-built float operates on a fraction of the budget of a professionally built float, as a result, the majority of the flowers and other materials we use are supplied by generous donors.
 Without the support Cal Poly Rose Float receives from small and large businesses, alumni, family, and friends, the project would not be possible.

 There are numerous ways to help, ranging from material and financial donations to providing meals to program participants.
 This year, the student team is particularly in need of the following:

 Email Rose Float if you would like to help.